PatrickEkkel/DumpsterFS/README.md

 pip3 install fusepy
 pip3 install numpy

-git clone this repository and start with `python3 fuse_dfs.py /your_mount_point/ <storage_option>
+git clone this repository and start with `python3 fuse_dfs.py /your_mount_point/ <storage_option>`

-for storageoptions there are two valid values, 'hastebin and local'.
+for storage options there are two valid values, 'hastebin and local'.
 If you choose to go for hastebin, make your sure you have a local hastebin instance running, one way to get it running quickly is by spinning up a docker container.
 I suggest using this one. https://hub.docker.com/r/rlister/hastebin`

 Tests can be run with `python3 tests.py`, this will generate some residue in /tmp/local_dfs, nothing to be concerned of, in future versions i will switch the testing over to a in memory filesystem

 Currently configured to dump all the fileblocks into /tmp/local_dfs.
-In the future we will make this configurable.
+In the future i will make this configurable.

 ## Features